joshbarcher/328-web-server-assn/README.md

 It is best to test your web server by including folders and files in the public/ directory and verifying that HTML, CSS, JS, and other files are loading correctly.

-Download the following zip folder, which contains three test projects.
-Unzip the contents into your project and verify that the projects can be viewed with the following URLs:
+Unzip the contents of the projects.zip file into your `public/` folder.
+Then verify that the projects can be viewed with the following URLs:

 - `localhost:3000/project1/clock.html` - a project that displays a clock